Drain Field Repair & Restoration

 Bright Green Grass Strips Over Lateral Lines: Unusually lush vegetation growing in straight lines across your yard traces the path of your perforated pipes.
 The grass is feeding on nutrient-rich effluent that should be filtering deep into the soil.
 This pattern confirms that your absorption bed is rejecting wastewater at a shallow depth.

 Septic Alarm Activation or High Tank Levels: If your septic alarm triggers repeatedly or your pumper truck operator reports that the tank level hasn’t dropped between scheduled pumpings, the drain field isn’t accepting effluent.
 The dosing chamber or pump chamber fills up because the field is saturated, stagnant, or structurally compromised.
+To avoid complete failure, contact us when your system stops working as it should operate.

 Our Drain Field Repair & Restoration Process

 Step 2 — Camera Inspection and Percolation Testing We camera scope the header pipe and laterals to identify crushed sections, root intrusion, or heavy biomat accumulation.
-We conduct perc tests with a soil probe to measure current percolation rates and determine how much absorption capacity remains.
+We conduct perc tests with a soil probe to measure current percolation rates and understand how much absorption capacity remains.

 Step 3 — Jetting and Biomat Treatment High-pressure jetting scours the interior walls of perforated pipes and dislodges sediment from the gravel bed.
 We then introduce professional-grade bioaugmentation additives and bacterial cultures to accelerate decomposition of the biomat layer.